Back in 2016, insurance firm AXA found itself in a bit of hot water with its employee engagement levels.

 AR works brilliantly if you have a lot of information to get across.
 So if you’re working on an expansive internal comms campaign, consider utilising a vibrant suite of different materials – posters, emails, printed newsletters – and injecting them with digital, animated vigour.

 Perhaps you could create an interactive strategy map and animate the individual sections (goals, values, vision) to spring to life with extra information so your employees are fully clued up.

 This is more a principle behind creative IC ideas than a creative idea in itself.
 But there’s plenty of innovative, inventive and creative internal comms ideas that can arise out of a focus on getting employees involved in creating communications – which can go a long way in increasing employee engagement.
 As well as deeply strengthening the bonds that employees feel with their organisations.

 Take ITV for example.
 For the launch of the network’s new channel, ITVBe, employees were encouraged to create and share their own unique idents for the channel (christened ‘Mydents’).
 On the launch day, these ‘Mydents’ were unveiled with an experiential stand where employees were encouraged to have their picture taken with cut-out frames from their personal Mydents.

-By allowing their employees into the fray to create their own content for the new channel, ITV were demonstrating a commitment to the employee experience, as well as putting the bottom line at the heart of the launch process.
+By allowing employees to create their own content for the new channel, ITV were demonstrating a commitment to the employee experience, as well as putting the bottom line at the heart of the launch process.